oolonek/cerebrarium/vault/actionables.md

         - [ ] check updated docs and comments
             - [ ] make note as you dig into the code

-- [ ] custom css for markdown preview
+- [x] custom css for markdown preview
-    - [ ] figure out how to make it follow current theme
+    - [x] figure out how to make it follow current theme
-    - Maybe just keep it as is? :thinking:

 ### [cerebrarium.garden](https://cerebrarium.garden)
 - [ ] think about ways to do daily publishing